1. What’s new this year?

 7. Where do I submit a plot synopsis?

-Last year applicants had to submit a plot synopsis, but this year applicants only submit a screenplay and a logline.
+In the past applicants had to submit a plot synopsis, but this year applicants only submit a screenplay and a logline.

 8. Can I include additional information that would be helpful to the panel?